nrenner0211/intergalactic-3d-resume/README.md

 ## About

 Tired plain Jane resumés?
-I was too, so I made a 3D, space-themed resumé to keep it fresh!
-I used [this](https://youtu.be/Q7AOvWpIVHU) tutorial to get started, and quickly took off on my own building more stuff with Three.js.
-Super fun project!
+I was too, so I made a 3D resumé website to keep it fresh!
+This is my first project working with Three.js.

 ## Tech Stack